 General practice has a fundamental role in ensuring the privacy of patient health information.
 The below brochure and signage are designed to assit practice to inform their patients about practice policy regarding management of their personal health information.

-The 4th edition of RACGP Standards require practices to have contingency plans for unusual events such as natural disasters, disease outbreak or the unexpected absence of key members of the clinical team that may disrupt patient care.
+The RACGP Standards require practices to have contingency plans for unusual events such as natural disasters, disease outbreak or the unexpected absence of key members of the clinical team that may disrupt patient care.

 The RACGP has developed the online Emergency Response Planning Tool (ERPT) to assist general practices to create their customised emergency response plan.
 The plan can be saved online and/or printed as a hard copy resource, by completing a series of planning templates online.
 The ERPT costs $330 inclusive of GST per year.

 - Managing Emergencies and Pandemics in General Practice

 Alternatively, practices can create their own contingency plan manually.
 Please contact your Practice Support Officer (PSO) for further support.

 It is essential that GPs and practice staff implement policies and procedures that maintain and enhance public health and safety by ensuring that the risk of the spread of infections diseases is prevented or minimised.